kataras/iris/README.md

 Always follows the latest trends and best practices.
 Iris is the **Secret To Staying One Step Ahead of Your Competition**.

 Iris is a high-performance tool, but it doesn't stops there.
-Performance depends on your application too, **Iris helps you to do the right choices** on every step.
+Performance depends on your application too, **Iris helps you to make the right choices** on every step.

 **Familiar** and easy **API**.
 Sinatra-like REST API.